excaliburjs/Excalibur/README.md

 # License

-GameTS is open source and operates under a variant of the BSD license:
+Excalibur is open source and operates under a variant of the BSD license:

 	Copyright (c) 2013 Erik Onarheim
 	All rights reserved.